KSoft-Si/KSoft.rs/README.md

 ```

 Also there is an extra error management tool, it is ApiResponse, its behaviour is almost the same as Result
+Is only there to difference between an http error and an API error or unsuccessful response

 ```rust
 pub enum ApiResponse<S, E> {